Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-Sem5: 6:00 pm – 8:00 pm.
-Mountain Lions
+Sem10: 6:00 pm – 8:00 pm.
+Where Mountain Lions Roam

 David Neils has spent the last two decades studying mountain lions in Colorado, Montana, Wyoming, Utah, Canada and Chile.
 He has developed a system using four natural factors that allows him to pinpoint mountain lion activity anywhere.
 His goal is to share what he’s learned to help everyone have a richer experience every time you step into nature.